The Gandy-Hyland functional and a hitherto unknown computational aspect of Nonstandard Analysis: The Gandy-Hyland functional in Nonstandard Analysis

 \subsection{From Nonstandard Analysis to relative computability}

-In this section, we prove that the functional $H(\cdot, M)$ and $\Gamma(\cdot)$ are equal for standard inputs and nonstandard $M^{0}$ in an extension of $\P$.
-From this proof, we extract a term from G\"odel's system $\textsf{T}$ which computes the $\Gamma$-functional as a function of the special fan functional (See Corollary \ref{scruf}) and a modulus-of-continuity functional.
+In this section, we prove that the functionals $G(\cdot, M)$ and $\Gamma(\cdot)$ are equal for standard inputs and nonstandard $M^{0}$, inside an extension of $\P$.
+From this proof, we extract a term from G\"odel's system $\textsf{T}$ which computes $\Gamma$ in terms of a modulus-of-continuity functional and the special fan functional (See Corollary \ref{scruf}).

-To this end, we consider the following functional $G$, a `less finitary' version of $H$, but which is still primitive recursive by \cite{escaleert}*{Theorem~18}.
-We also refer to $G$ as a \emph{canonical approximation} of $\Gamma$.